Flash Flood Watch from SUN 6:00 AM EDT until MON 2:00 PM EDT

-Flash Flood Watch from SUN 6:00 AM EDT until MON 2:00 PM EDTNew
+Flash Flood Watch from SUN 6:00 AM EDT until MON 2:00 PM EDTUpdated

 Issued by National Weather Service – Binghamton, NY